aka: Power Up Scream

 - Dungeons & Dragons 1st Edition supplement Oriental Adventures.
 The samurai class had a special ability: they could focus their ki and use a kiai (a loud, fierce shout) to raise their strength to superhuman levels for one round of combat.

 - GURPS has a skill specifically called Kiai.
 It requires the advantage Trained by a Master to use.

-- The main character in Kung Fu does this for all his attacks.
+- Thomas, the main character in Kung Fu Master (known on the NES as Kung Fu) does this for all his attacks.